KMIKE94/CS211/README.md

 CS211
 =====
-The projects that are in this repository are completed projects from my second year at NUI Maynooth
+The projects that are in this repository are completed projects from my second year at NUI Maynooth.
+2015
 =====